Mandaris-LLC/react-native-navigation-full-circle/docs/docs/Usage.md

 ## Screen Lifecycle

-The `didAppear` and `didDisappear` functions are lifecycle callbacks that are called by React Native Navigation on the component when it appears and disappears.
+The `componentDidAppear` and `componentDidDisappear` functions are lifecycle callbacks that are called by React Native Navigation on the component when it appears and disappears.

 These are similar to react's `componentDidMount` and `componentWillUnmount`, but are related to the actual visibility of a component to the user.
 While the component is `mounted` as soon as it's part of a layout, it is not always `visible` (for example, when another screen is `pushed` on top of it), and therefore React Native Navigation  takes some performance optimizations.